al-x-s/Minted/README.md

 # What is Minted?

-Minted is a collaborative platform for hip hop producers and MC's to meet, collaborate and create original music.
+Minted is a platform for hip hop producers and MC's to meet, collaborate and create original music.
 At it's heart it's about fostering a community of excellence amongst contributors and encourages this through community feedback, rankings and rewards.

 ## How does it work?